Join our community for news, tips, and insights. Sign up for our Monthly Newsletter

 What is a Record of Employment (ROE)?

-Every business with Canadian employees must issue a Record of Employment (ROE) to workers who experience an interruption in insurable earnings.
+Every business with Canadian employees must issue a Record of Employment (ROE).
+They must issue it when a worker has a break in insurable earnings.
 The ROE is a critical document in Canada's employment landscape.
-Service Canada uses it to determine eligibility for an individual's Employment Insurance (EI) benefits.
+Service Canada uses it to determine an individual's eligibility for Employment Insurance (EI) benefits.
 Employers are legally required to issue an ROE whenever an employee's earnings are interrupted.

-The ROE form is essential when Canadian workers apply for employment insurance (EI) benefits.
-It is vital that employers understand the information required to complete an ROE and know when they are obliged to provide a Record of Employment to their employees.
-These are legislated requirements and are mandatory for every business with employees in Canada.
+This form is essential when Canadian workers apply for employment insurance (EI) benefits.
+Employers need to understand what information is required to complete an ROE and when they must issue one.
+These legal requirements apply to all businesses with employees in Canada.

 We guide you through what you need to know about the ROE as an employer in Canada.

-The ROE is an official form employers must complete and issue to employees who experience an interruption of earnings.
-The ROE provides Service Canada with a detailed account of the employee's work history with that employer, including insurable earnings and hours.
+The ROE form is an official form that employers must complete and provide to employees.
+It applies when employees experience an interruption of earnings and provides a Service Canada form with a detailed record of the employee’s work history with that employer.
+It includes insurable earnings and hours.
 Service Canada uses this information to determine:

 • Eligibility for EI Benefits: Whether the employee qualifies for EI benefits.